 Do You Have a Falling Luggage Case?

 If a falling suitcase caused a serious injury you feel could have been prevented, you might have a potential legal case.
-At Krzak Rundio Law Group, we know that filing a personal injury case can be daunting, especially when going up against a major airline, but you can rest assured that our experienced and diligent lawyers will do everything we can to support you.
+At Krzak Rundio Gorman, Injury Attorneys, we know that filing a personal injury case can be daunting, especially when going up against a major airline, but you can rest assured that our experienced and diligent lawyers will do everything we can to support you.
 Contact us today.